RealOrangeOne/theorangeone.net/content/posts/nebula-intro/index.md

 tags: [linux, security]
 ---

-[Wireguard]({{<relref "whyreguard">}}) has been the "hot new thing" when it comes to VPNs, but it's not always the best suited for every workload.
+[WireGuard]({{<relref "whyreguard">}}) has been the "hot new thing" when it comes to VPNs, but it's not always the best suited for every workload.
 [Nebula](https://github.com/slackhq/nebula) is a mesh network originally created by Slack, but now owned by a [separate company](https://www.defined.net/).

 - [TechSNAP 419 - Nebulous Networking](https://techsnap.systems/419)
 - [Linux Unplugged 329 - Flat Network Truthers](https://linuxunplugged.com/329)

 ## What's a mesh network?

-A conventional VPN, such as Wireguard and OpenVPN works in a hub-spoke pattern, such that all traffic flows through the central "hub", regardless of where the other devices are.
+A conventional VPN, such as WireGuard and OpenVPN works in a hub-spoke pattern, such that all traffic flows through the central "hub", regardless of where the other devices are.

 ![Traditional VPN](./hub-spoke.svg "50")